When to Ignore the Data and Trust Your Gut

 ES: When you were in your early days at Sales Hacker, how did you decide what information, what stories to write, what content to generate?

 MA: That was less data-driven, honestly.
 In the early days it was, you know, here’s what I would want to hear about.
 All our stuff was practitioner-led.
 It’s like, here’s somebody I would want to hear from and here’s something that they’ve been wanting to talk about for a while.
 Let’s give them a stage to do it on.
 One of the reasons why Sales Hacker was so successful is it was all practitioner-led content.
 So it was the people that are doing the work, that are in the weeds right now, at the same types of companies that our readers are at.
 And nobody ever had a platform to do that before.
 If you’re a VP of Sales and you have something to say, your options were to write it on LinkedIn, write it on your personal blog, or write it on your company blog.
 If you write on your personal blog, you get like five views cos nobody’s going to that.
 Write it on your LinkedIn, you get like 20, because articles don’t get a lot of love.
 And you’re not gonna write on your company blog, because if you’re working for a BI company, they’re not going to post about something in the sales process.
 So we gave them an audience, we gave them a platform with a built-in audience, so to speak.
 So we cared about making a living, breathing sales encyclopedia, and letting the best and brightest write about whatever it is that they wanted to write on.
-We weren’t so data driven until, let’s say, three years in, when we started understanding growth was the name of the game and SEO was the key thing that mattered.
+We weren’t so data driven until, let’s say, three years in, when we started understanding growth was the name of the game and a good SEO consultant was key.
 And that’s when we started getting really data driven, and we let the data from what people were searching for on Google decide what we needed more content around.
 So sales development best practices — if that was one of the huge keywords, we would develop more content around sales development best practices, and so on and so on.
 And that’s when we really started to get data driven.

 ES: Talk to us about the number of touches it takes to get a response, because I think for a lot of us who are not in sales, I know I get skittish about reaching out to somebody too many times.
 If I’m booking them for a podcast, I don’t want to piss them off.
 What’s acceptable?
 And particularly in this environment, the one we’re in now, with the pandemic, how do you adjust your approach?
 How many times can you make an excuse to contact somebody?